-All garden design and renovation services start with an initial consultation.
-Kathy schedules consultations on Tuesday and Friday afternoons.
-Most consultations last 1-2 hours and include a walk-through of the garden, client objectives, brainstorming of potential beds and plants, and steps to complete the project.
+Most consultations last 1-2 hours and include a walk-through of the garden, client objectives, brainstorming of potential beds and plants, targeting plants for removal or extensive pruning, exploring hardscape or edging options and steps to complete the project.

 As every garden is personal and unique to the gardener and their site, I endeavor to fully understand clients’ plant preferences as well as their gardening style.
 I can suggest plants for a variety of garden styles, including low maintenance, deer-resistance, English perennial borders, Northwest natives, and woodland gardens.
-My personal preferences tend towards naturalistic cozy gardens without any formality.
+My personal preferences tend towards naturalistic cozy gardens with year-round interest.